Empowering Learners to Reach their Full Potential

 We provide local, high quality literacy and essential skills instruction to adults in support of their personal goals for independence, employment, and further education or training, particularly to those most in need.

-We offer a variety of part-time Literacy and Basic Skills programs for adults aged 19+ who require upgrading in reading, writing, basic math and/or basic computer skills for employment.
+We offer a variety of part-time Literacy and Basic Skills programs for adults aged 19+ who require upgrading in reading, writing, basic math, and essential digital skills for employment.
 In partnership with Sheridan College, we also offer an academic upgrading program (ACE – Academic and Career Entrance).
 Adults wishing to pursue college entrance or an apprenticeship can earn grade 12 equivalency in English, Math, and Science.
-In addition, GED (Secondary School Equivalency) test preparation is also available.
+In addition, GED® (High School Equivalency) Test Preparation is also available.